Wikimedia Commons.wikimedia.org File: crane beauty5.jpg

 The concrete consequences of the human version of love, even beyond the pressure of instinct, are known to everyone who has been in partnership(s).
 They are blunting, insidiously disturbed sexual behaviour, infidelity, jealousy, fear of abandonment, oppression, possessiveness, appropriation, mutual dependence, addiction to control, etc. (If only the couples still in love knew that.)
 The high divorce rates are telling enough.
 But even in the marriages or partnerships that still exist, sooner or later what everyone knows and almost everyone experiences prevails, i.e. sexual emptiness, epidemic cheating or, of course, the destructive separation wars.
 Another characteristic of widespread pathogenic sexuality can be seen in the womaniser, who is not looking for a woman, but for love, which is a giver, but which he cannot find due to his ego programmes, which are only a taker.
 The same applies to women when they use sex instrumentally, only wanting to satisfy their partner through devotion or to bind them to themselves.

-The reason for this incomprehensible blindness – some wisdom teachers refer to it as sleepwalking – is neither stupidity nor unwillingness.
+The reason for this incredible blindness – some wisdom teachers refer to it as sleepwalking – is neither stupidity nor unwillingness.
 Rather, it is a special blockage that Hindu wisdom calls Maya, the goddess of concealment.
 (For more details, see later chapter 25.)

 The fairy tale ‘Beauty and the Beast’ (La Belle et la Bête) is an apt illustration (see image above) of the human drama and the method of defeating it – especially in sexuality: